jsvisa/goleveldb-bench/pebble-2.md

 1. `-keysize 65B` Key-Value key size as 65 bytes
 2. `-valuesize 16B` Key-Value value size as 16bytes
-3. `-size 100gb` Write 100GB of key-value pairs into the database
+3. `-dir /md0/pb-dataset` Use this path to store the pebble db
-4. `-test geth-default` Use [geth's configuration](https://github.com/ethereum/go-ethereum/blob/master/ethdb/pebble/pebble.go#L190) for writing, too speed up the writing process, here we use `async` write.
+4. `-test geth-default` Use [geth's configuration](https://github.com/ethereum/go-ethereum/blob/master/ethdb/pebble/pebble.go#L190) for writing, too speed up the writing process, here we use `async` write
+5. `-size 100gb` Write 100GB of key-value pairs into the database
+6. `-keydir /md1/pb-keys` Use this path to store the keys, to minimize the impact of the disk io bandwidth, it is recommended to set this directory to a different disk from that of Pebble used(`-dir`)
+7. `-logdir pb-testlogs` Used to store the progress logs

 ### 1. 100GB test